MonoGame/MonoGame/Documentation/articles/content/localization.md

 As a result MonoGame has a **LocalizedFontProcessor** which does something slightly different.
 The process looks at the resx files you provide it with and generates an optimized **spritefont** which only contains the characters your game uses.

-To make use of this functionality you ned to tell the spritefont which resx files to use.
+To make use of this functionality you need to tell the spritefont which resx files to use.
 Open the **.spritefont** with a xml/text editor and add lines like this inside the Asset node:

 ```xml
 <ResourceFiles>